bnfour/md-mods/readme.md

 ### Cache (ab)use (advanced; also useless)

 This mod uses an external file to store the lengths of the songs obtained locally from the game data.
-It can happen when new songs are added in a new game update.
-Ususaly, direct access to game data is avoided because it's a slower operation that slightly lags the game.
+This happens when new songs are added to the game and the mod's built in database becomes outdated.
+Usually, direct access to game data is avoided because it's a slow operation that slightly lags the game.
+When song's length is acquired locally, it's cached in an external file.

-The overide file, `song_info_override.json`, is stored in `MuseDash_Data` directory of the game install.
+The file, `song_info_override.json`, is stored in `MuseDash_Data` directory of the game install.
 If there are no overrides to store, the file will not be present.

-Ususally, the overrides are created in the period when the game had a new update and the mod was not yet updated.
-After a mod update, the overrides are automatically removed from the file.
+After a mod update, the gathered overrides are automatically removed from the file if they match with the updated default data.
+The file itself is removed if no overrides remain.

 However, the mod _currently_ does not remove overrides that do not match its own data.
 Therefore, it's possible to store arbitrary strings in there to be displayed instead of a song's length.